+JD students may earn only one concentration.
 Degree candidates pursuing the JD Concentration in Health Equity, Law & Policy must complete a minimum of 16 credits, including 11 required credits, and must graduate with a cumulative overall GPA of 3.0 and a GPA of 3.25 in coursework taken to fulfill the concentration.

 Concentration candidates are also highly encouraged to take Lawyering Skills IV: Drafting – Health Law (LAW 434, 2 Credits) and a health law-related externship or clinic.

 Students are expected to include an equity focus within their studies beyond these core courses, e.g., in a clinic or externship, the Independent Study project or other writing project, an equity-oriented elective, or other approach.

 - Health Law: Quality & Safety (LAW 520, 2 Credits)